cyberbotics/webots-doc/automobile/buildings.md

 - `name`: Could contain the building name.
 - `floorHeight`: Defines the height of one floor.
 - `floorNumber`: Defines the number of floors (excluding roof).
-- `startingFloor`: Defines the number of floors between the ground and the first floor.
+- `startingFloor`: Defines the floor number for the "ground floor" of the building, as not all buildings start at the ground floor.
 - `corners`: Defines the geometry of the building (2D ground footprint of the building).
 - `wallAppearance`: Defines the appearance used for the walls of the building.